James Franco: 1997–2001

 After 15 months of training, Franco began auditioning in Los Angeles.
 His first paid role was a television commercial for Pizza Hut, featuring a dancing Elvis Presley.
 He found guest roles on television shows but his first break came in 1999, after he was cast in a leading role on the short-lived but well-reviewed NBC television series Freaks and Geeks, which ran for 18 episodes and was canceled due to low viewership.
 Later, the show became a cult hit among audiences.
 He has since described the series as "one of the most fun" work experiences that he has had.
 In another interview, Franco said: "When we were doing Freaks and Geeks, I didn't quite understand how movies and TV worked, and I would improvise even if the camera wasn't on me ...
 So I was improvising a little bit back then, but not in a productive way."
-After his film debut Never Been Kissed, he played a popular jock Chris in Whatever It Takes (2000), a modern-day remake of the 1897 play Cyrano de Bergerac.
+After his film debut Never Been Kissed, he played a popular jock named Chris in Whatever It Takes (2000), a modern-day remake of the 1897 play Cyrano de Bergerac.

 He was subsequently cast as the title role in director Mark Rydell's 2001 TV biographical film James Dean.
 To immerse himself in the role, Franco went from being a non-smoker to smoking two packs of cigarettes a day, bleached his dark brown hair blond, and learned to ride a motorcycle as well as play guitar and the bongos.
 To have a greater understanding of Dean, Franco spent hours with two of Dean's associates.
 Other research included reading books on Dean and studying his movies.
 While filming James Dean, Franco, to get into character, cut off communication with his family and friends, as well as his then-girlfriend.
 "It was a very lonely existence," he notes.
 "If I wasn't on a set, I was watching James Dean.
 That was my whole thinking.
 James Dean.
 James Dean."
 Despite already being a fan of Dean, Franco feared he might be typecast if he'd captured the actor too convincingly.
 Ken Tucker of Entertainment Weekly wrote: "Franco could have walked through the role and done a passable Dean, but instead gets under the skin of this insecure, rootless young man."
 He received a Golden Globe Award and nominations for an Emmy Award and a Screen Actors Guild Award (SAG).